AFNAN-091/EduClock-2.0/README.md

 The following tools were used in this project:

-✔️ Flutter: For building a responsive and user-friendly mobile app.
+✔️ **Flutter** For building a responsive and user-friendly mobile app.

-✔️ Firebase Realtime Database: For real-time data storage and synchronization across devices.
+✔️ **Firebase Realtime Database:** For real-time data storage and synchronization across devices.

-✔️ Firebase Storage: For storing and managing user files such as PDFs, images, and other resources.
+✔️ **Firebase Storage:** For storing and managing user files such as PDFs, images, and other resources.

-✔️ Flutter SQFlite: For local database storage, enabling efficient offline data management.
+✔️ **Flutter SQFlite:** For local database storage, enabling efficient offline data management.
 <!-- - [Node.js](https://nodejs.org/en/)
 - [React](https://pt-br.reactjs.org/)
 - [React Native](https://reactnative.dev/)